Nutrition and your weight loss journey

 With most people the word "nutrition" or "diet" brings memories of long hard days crowned with the sounds of an empty stomach and abstaining from the foods we have grown to love so much.
 Most of the time this is due to taking a deep dive (all or nothing) approach to dieting which does nothing but bring about yo-yo dieting.

 Jumping from one dietary fad to the next does nothing for you in the long run.
 If anything it is dangerous and makes loosing weight harder in the future.
 So what do I propose?

-The journey to a good diet starts with healthier decisions built up slowly and purposefully.
+The journey to a good diet starts with healthier decisions and habits built up slowly and purposefully.

 Calories, your weight and what to make of it all.